 3. Problems in the Placenta

 Placenta-related problems during pregnancy such as placenta previa or preeclampsia may hamper the supply of nutrition and blood flow to the foetus, which can affect the growth of the baby.
 In these conditions, the flow of the blood to the baby is reduced and the lack of adequate oxygen and nutrition causes low birth weight in babies.

 Hypertension or high blood pressure can cause complications during pregnancy that may prove to be fatal to the foetus.
 It may affect the flow of blood and absorption of vital nutrients by the foetus, leading to the baby being born with low birth weight.

 Sometimes certain abnormalities in the uterus may be the reason for your baby’s restricted growth.
 Uterine malfunctions, fibroids or other such conditions may fiddle with the baby’s proper growth and may result in his low birth weight.

-If the mother has been taking restricted drugs, alcohol or has been smoking during her pregnancy, it may lead to a disrupted supply of oxygen to the foetus and may result in a low birth weight infant.
+If the mother-to-be takes restricted drugs or alcohol or smokes during pregnancy, it may lead to a disrupted supply of oxygen to the foetus and may result in a low birth weight infant.

-Sometimes due to IUGR, which is a condition of delayed growth of the foetus while in the womb, a baby may be born with low birth weight.
-In most cases, he may be healthy if the LBW is due to the genetic conditions.
+Sometimes due to IUGR, a condition of delayed growth of the foetus while in the womb, the baby may be born with low birth weight.
+In most cases, he may be healthy if the LBW is due to genetic conditions.
 There are two types of IUGR – Asymmetric and Symmetric IUGR.
 Issues with the placenta, malnutrition faced by the mother, infections, high blood pressure etc., are the causes for IUGR.

 It is very common for a pregnant woman to catch various kinds of infections during pregnancy and the medicines that may be used to treat these infections may adversely affect the growth of the foetus, which may lead to low birth weight in her baby.